 Victoria data excludes Capital Regional District and Transit

 Edmonton data excludes EPCOR

 Although total municipal expenditure per capita has varied over time, the long-term trends are stable.
-Toronto has had and continues to have the highest costs (just under $5,500 in 2019) and Victoria the lowest (just under $3,000 in 2019).
+Toronto has had and continues to have the highest costs (just under $5,300 in 2020) and Regina the lowest (just under $2,700 in 2020).